 Sally Henzell, a set designer, artist and poet was the creative thinking behind Jakes and interestingly, Sally is the wife of the late scriptwriter Perry Henzell, who directed the Jamaican film The Harder They Come – which was the first motion picture to catapult reggae music onto the worldwide stage.
 You’ll see reminders of this interesting legacy in various places around the hotel – from the movie posters on the walls of reception and the records at onsite restaurant Jack Sprat; to a whole space dedicated to family photos and paraphernalia in the hotel’s library room.

 3. The papaya pancakes are out of this world

 I love a good breakfast and there are a couple of fantastic places to eat in Treasure Beach, but the papaya pancakes drizzled in maple syrup, at Jakes Country Kitchen Restaurant are particularly worth a mention because they are OUT OF THIS WORLD.
 The Blue Mountain Coffee here was also a treat.
 And if you breakfast here, you get to start the day in the best possible way.
 Outside in the sunshine.

-4. The Farm to Table Dining is a unique experience
+4. The Farm to Table Dining offered by Jakes Hotel is amazing

 If you’re lucky enough to stay at Jakes Hotel on the Saturday closest to the full moon – and you book early enough – you’ll be able to join in on the Farm-to-Table dining experience on the Pedro Plains.
 It’s a steep drive up the side of the Santa Cruz Mountains to get there but once you arrive, you’re rewarded with amazing views over Treasure Beach at sunset.